zextras/tech-doc/source/suite/powerstore.rst

        ]
    }

-..

-   **Warning**

-   This is not a valid configuration policy.
+.. warning:: This is not a valid configuration policy.
 Don’t copy and paste it into your user’s settings as it won’t be validated.

 If you only wish to grant minimal permissions, change the ``Action`` section to: